AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
 For more information about read characteristics see  Interpolation_ and Extrapolation_.

 SdsTypes are mostly immutable.
-When an SdsType is referenced by a stream or a view, its form  cannot be changed.
+When an SdsType is referenced by a stream or a stream view, its form  cannot be changed.
 Certain fields, such as the friendly name or description, can be changed because they do not affect the function of the SdsType.
-In addition, the SdsType may be deleted only if no streams or views reference it.
+In addition, the SdsType may be deleted only if no streams or stream views reference it.

-Only SdsTypes used to define SdsStreams or SdsViews are required to be added to the Sequential data store.
+Only SdsTypes used to define SdsStreams or SdsStreamViews are required to be added to the Sequential data store.
 SdsTypes that define Properties or base types are contained within the parent SdsType and are not required to be added to the Data Store independently.